Ellen White Investigation

 Could this passage be referring to Ellen White and others like her?

-First, the Spirit said this would take place in the "latter times."
+First, the Spirit said this departure from the faith would take place in "latter times."
 In 1907, Mrs. White quoted 1 Timothy 4:1 and wrote: "The time of this apostasy is here."1 Therefore, according to her own testimony, she fits the time of this prophecy.
 However, does she meet the other criteria spelled out in it?

 The prophecy says that those who depart from the faith will command others to "abstain from meats."
 It is a well-documented fact that Mrs. White commanded her followers to abstain from meat and animal products.
 For example: